PRINCIPAL OFFICE: DALLAS, TEXAS: (214) 670-9989 | TOLL FREE: (866) 670-9989

 Dean Malone is the founder of Law Offices of Dean Malone, P.C., a jail neglect civil rights law firm.
 Mr. Malone earned his bachelor's degree at the University of Texas at Dallas, graduating summa cum laude with a 4.0 GPA, and from Baylor University School of Law with a general civil litigation concentration.
 Mr. Malone served in several staff positions for the Baylor Law Review, including executive editor.
 Mr. Malone is an experienced trial lawyer, trying a number of cases to jury verdict and also handling arbitrations through final hearing.
 He heads the jail neglect section of his law firm, in which lawyers litigate cases involving serious injury and death resulting from jail neglect and abuse.
 Lawyers frequently refer cases to Mr. Malone due to his focus on this very complicated civil rights practice area.

-Inmate Dies After Being in Custody of Jasper County, Texas Sheriff’s Department
+Bryan Lee Nix Dies After Being in Bee County, Texas Jail

-The Jasper County Sheriff’s department filed a custodial death report with the Texas State Attorney General regarding the death of Joel Christian Parker.
-Information in this post was obtained from that report.
-We make no allegation of any wrongdoing, but we are instead simply providing information.
+The Bee County Sheriff’s Department, located in Beeville, Texas, filed a custodial death report with the State of Texas regarding the death of Bryan Lee Nix.
+Mr. Nix was only 31 years old at the time of his death.
+Information in this post was obtained from that report, and we make no allegation of any wrongdoing related to Mr. Nix’s death.

 author avatar